Member | Established: 1977 | Member since 1985

 Current Status: Review & Improve

-LIA is by law responsible for the adoption of ISA and states that it adopts and publishes ISA as issued by the IAASB without modifications on an ongoing basis for application in Lesotho.
+The Companies Act 2011 grants authority to the Lesotho Institute of Accountants (LIA) to set auditing standards and rules and regulations for the conduct of audits.
+The LIA states that it adopts and publishes ISA as issued by the IAASB without modifications on an ongoing basis for application in Lesotho.

 LIA states that it participates in the international standard-setting process by providing comments on IAASB Exposure Drafts.